animetosho/ParPar/xor_depends/info.md

 MOV instructions if optimal sequences (above) are to be used.
 AVX512’s 32 registers may also give a very minor boost by allowing all 16 inputs to be cached, and provide ample temporary storage to handle the case when the source and destination buffers are the same.
+The ternary logic instruction, if it ends up being as fast as a VPXOR, could cut the number of required operations in half.

 The downside is that 256 bit operations would require processing to be performed on rather large 512 byte blocks.
 Various parts of the current implementation